- Navigate to the Chronicall main page.

 Queue Timeout: This provides the option to overflow a queued call to another group, extension, or voicemail box after a set period of time in the queue.
 The caller will remain in the queue until this time is met.

 Queue Overflow: If all of your agents are busy in a specific skill group or nobody is logged into the skill group, you can designate an overflow destination to send callers to.
+You can also determine time intervals to check your overflow with Check Overflow Frequency, which is a sub feature of Queue Overflow.

 Digit Actions: These are DTMF tones that can be pressed while in queue to schedule a queue callback or opt-out to another destination as defined.